Check out 'The Soloff & Zervanos Show' Podcast on WWDB Talk 860 - Click Here!

 When it comes to over-serving alcohol, Pennsylvania takes a fairly strict stance.
 According to the Pennsylvania Liquor Code, the Commonwealth has the ability to hold suppliers of alcohol liable for any injuries caused by an impaired individual if the supplier sold or served alcohol to the individual while they were “visibly intoxicated.”

 The dram shop and liquor laws apply to any person who has the ability to supply another person with alcohol.
 This can include bartenders, restaurant servers, and even cashiers at stores.
-If it can be proven that any of these individuals knew that somebody was intoxicated at the time they furnished them with alcohol, then they may hold liability for any injuries or fatalities caused by the intoxicated person.
+When it can be proven that any of these individuals knew that somebody was intoxicated at the time they furnished them with alcohol, then they may hold liability for any injuries or fatalities caused by the intoxicated person.

 • Bloodshot or red eyes